The Homepage of Banghua Zhu

 Research Interests

 I’m currently interested in the theoretical foundations, training, serving, evaluation, and applications of foundation models.
-I have also been working on statistics, information theory, and machine learning, with applications in game theory, robust statistics, reinforcement learning, and human-AI interactions.
+In the past, I have also been working on statistics, information theory, and machine learning, with applications in game theory, robust statistics, reinforcement learning, and human-AI interactions in the past.

 Training